R-Mabasha/Multi-Agent-Mcp/README.md

 ## 🌍 Open Source & Distribution

-Nexus MCP is built natively for the open-source **Smithery.ai** MCP registry and GitHub discovery algorithms.
+Multi Agent MCP is built natively for the open-source **Smithery.ai** MCP registry and GitHub discovery algorithms.
 Ensure you configure your `.gitignore` correctly before pushing your own forks!

 See the [OPENSOURCE.md](OPENSOURCE.md) guide for more details on integrating this repo.